D.C. Justice Programs Logistics & Details

 There will be some free time each day during the plunge, sometimes between activities to grab a snack or a conversation with a neighbor.
 Other times you'll have time to check out a local shop or go on a walk.

 While you're welcome to use that free time for homework, we'd recommend leaving it until after the plunge ends Wednesday afternoon.
 We don't have wifi available at the ministry site and we'd love to encourage spending time focused on one another and God.
-And hopefully the second half of spring break will be plenty of time for rest and homework.
+Plunge is intentionally only the first half of spring break to allow plenty of time needed for rest and homework after the program ends.

 Questions: